 Wondering where to start your search for your next big product?
 The good news is that there are loads of amazing – and free! – resources dedicated to this, so get out your phone and start the investigation right here and now.

-As the first port of call, check out Think With Google’s Rising Retail Categories, an interactive tool that can help you understand the fast-rising retail categories in Google Search, as well as search queries associated with them and the locations around the world where they’re performing well.
+As a first port of call, check out Think with Google’s Rising Retail Categories, an interactive tool that can help you understand the fast-rising retail categories in Google Search, as well as search queries associated with them and the locations around the world where they’re performing well.

 Once you’ve finished researching and have identified a couple of product ideas you think could be worth developing, you then need to evaluate the markets themselves to work out what kind of success levels you could expect to see.

 Are you looking for PLM consulting services at the moment?
-Get in touch with the team here at Bombyx today to discuss how we can turn your admin-heavy process into a simple, affordable, and scalable workflow.
+Get in touch with the team here at Bombyx today.